-Wildlife damage to an A/C
+Wildlife damage to an A/C from ONE raccoon!

-All of our live catch traps have a call tag or phone number on them so that you, a neighbor or anyone can call us and we will come and pick up the trapped animal.
+Our live catch traps have a call tag or phone number on them so that you, a neighbor or anyone can call us and we will come and pick up the trapped animal.

 Noises that can be heard in the attic, walls or crawlspaces are usually a sign of unwanted wildlife activity.
 Getting help at the first signs of trouble will make your life easier and you will be assured that the critters won't make your attic their home.
 Once a mother has a litter of squirrels, raccoons, or other unwanted babies it is a lot harder to relocate the animals and as the babies grow into adulthood, they remember that your home was a safe and secure spot to raise a family and the cycle will start over.